pwdel/webscrape/README.md

 @login_required
 @sponsor_permission.require(http_exception=403)
 @approved_permission.require(http_exception=403)
-def knowledgebasegenerator():
+def knowledgebasegenerator_sponsor():
     # search form
     form = SearchForm()

     if form.validate_on_submit():
         # take search term from form
         # create search_string object, which is a regular object not a class
-			searchstring = form.search_string.data,
+        searchstring = form.search_string.data
         # this object, "searchstring" then gets passed to another function
         # the, "googlesearch" function, located in the project structure
-			googlesearch(searchstring)
+        # googlesearch(searchstring)
         # redirect to dashboard after search performed
         return redirect(url_for('sponsor_bp.dashboard_sponsor'))

+    return render_template(
+        'knowledgebase_dashboard_sponsor.jinja2',
+        template='layout',
+        form=form
+    )

 ```
-Of course after the googlesearch(searchstring) function is completed, there are several other strings of functions which must occur.
+Of course after the <search function goes here> function is completed, there are several other strings of functions which must occur.

 1. googlesearch(searchstring)
 2. save results in raw article database